nahiyan/cadical-sha256/README.md

 An existing benchmark with and without the programmatic techniques is available at another [GitHub repository](https://github.com/nahiyan/sha256-data).
-The results should be reproducible with this varant of the programmatic SAT solver with the respective configurations.
+The programmatic SAT results should be reproducible with this variant of the programmatic SAT solver with the respective configurations.